mkosir/react-parallax-tilt/README.md

 ## Props

-All of the props are optional.
+All props are optional.
-Below is the complete list of possible props and their options:
+Here's the complete list of available props and their default values:

-> ▶︎ indicates the default value if there's one
+> ▶︎ indicates the default value

 **tiltEnable**: _boolean_ ▶︎ `true`
-Boolean to enable/disable tilt effect.
+Enables/disables the tilt effect.

 **tiltReverse**: _boolean_ ▶︎ `false`
-Reverse the tilt direction.
+Reverses the tilt direction.

 **tiltAngleXInitial**: _number_ ▶︎ `0`
-Initial tilt value (degrees) on x axis.
+Initial tilt angle (in degrees) on the x-axis.

 **tiltAngleYInitial**: _number_ ▶︎ `0`
-Initial tilt value (degrees) on y axis.
+Initial tilt angle (in degrees) on the y-axis.

 **tiltMaxAngleX**: _number_ ▶︎ `20`
-Max tilt rotation (degrees) on x axis (range: `0°-90°`).
+Maximum tilt rotation (in degrees) on the x-axis.
+Range: `0°-90°`.

 **tiltMaxAngleY**: _number_ ▶︎ `20`
-Max tilt rotation (degrees) on y axis (range: `0°-90°`).
+Maximum tilt rotation (in degrees) on the y-axis.
+Range: `0°-90°`.

 **tiltAxis**: _'x' | 'y'_ ▶︎ `undefined`
-Enable tilt on single axis.
+Enables tilt on a single axis only.

 **tiltAngleXManual**: _number_ | null ▶︎ `null`
-Manual tilt rotation (degrees) on x axis.
+Manual tilt rotation (in degrees) on the x-axis.

 **tiltAngleYManual**: _number_ | null ▶︎ `null`
-Manual tilt rotation (degrees) on y axis.
+Manual tilt rotation (in degrees) on the y-axis.

 **glareEnable**: _boolean_ ▶︎ `false`
-Boolean to enable/disable glare effect.
+Enables/disables the glare effect.

 **glareMaxOpacity**: _number_ ▶︎ `0.7`
-The maximum glare opacity (range: `0-1`).
+Maximum glare opacity (`0.5 = 50%, 1 = 100%`).
+Range: `0-1`

 **glareColor**: _string_ ▶︎ `#ffffff`
-Set color of glare effect.
+Sets the color of the glare effect.

-**glareBorderRadius**: _string_ ▶︎ `0`
-Accepts any standard CSS border radius.
-Useful if the glare color is different to the page color.

 **glarePosition**: _'top' | 'right' | 'bottom' | 'left' | 'all'_ ▶︎ `bottom`
-Set position of glare effect.
+Sets the position of the glare effect.

 **glareReverse**: _boolean_ ▶︎ `false`
-Reverse the glare direction.
+Reverses the glare direction.

+**glareBorderRadius**: _string_ ▶︎ `0`
+Sets the border radius of the glare.
+Accepts any standard CSS border radius value.

 **scale**: _number_ ▶︎ `1`
-Scale of the component (1.5 = 150%, 2 = 200%, etc.).
+Scale of the component (`1.5 = 150%, 2 = 200%`).

 **perspective**: _number_ ▶︎ `1000`
-The perspective property defines how far the object (wrapped/child component) is away from the user.
-The lower the more extreme the tilt gets.
+Defines how far the tilt component appears from the user.
+Lower values create more extreme tilt effects.

 **flipVertically**: _boolean_ ▶︎ `false`
-Boolean to enable/disable vertical flip of component.
+Enables/disables vertical flipping of the component.

 **flipHorizontally**: _boolean_ ▶︎ `false`
-Boolean to enable/disable horizontal flip of component.
+Enables/disables horizontal flipping of the component.

 **reset**: _boolean_ ▶︎ `true`
-If the effects has to be reset on `onLeave` event.
+Determines if effects should reset on `onLeave` event.

 **transitionEasing**: _string_ ▶︎ `cubic-bezier(.03,.98,.52,.99)`
-Easing of the transition when manipulating the component.
+Easing function for the transition.

 **transitionSpeed**: _number_ ▶︎ `400`
-Speed of the transition when manipulating the component.
+Speed of the transition.

 **trackOnWindow**: _boolean_ ▶︎ `false`
-Track mouse and touch events on the whole window.
+Tracks mouse and touch events across the entire window.

 **gyroscope**: _boolean_ ▶︎ `false`
-Boolean to enable/disable device orientation detection.
+Enables/disables device orientation detection.

 **onMove**: ({ **tiltAngleX**: _number_, **tiltAngleY**: _number_, **tiltAngleXPercentage**: _number_, **tiltAngleYPercentage**: _number_, **glareAngle**: _number_, **glareOpacity**: _number_, **event**: _Event_ }) => _void_
-Gets triggered when user moves on the component.
+Callback triggered when user moves on the component.

 **onEnter**: (**event**: _Event_) => _void_
-Gets triggered when user enters the component.
+Callback triggered when user enters the component.

 **onLeave**: (**event**: _Event_) => _void_
-Gets triggered when user leaves the component.
+Callback triggered when user leaves the component.

 ## Gyroscope - Device Orientation

-Please keep in mind that detecting device orientation is currently [experimental technology](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Guidelines/Conventions_definitions#Experimental).
+Please note that device orientation detection is currently [experimental technology](https://developer.mozilla.org/en-US/docs/MDN/Contribute/Guidelines/Conventions_definitions#Experimental).
 Check the [browser compatibility](https://caniuse.com/#search=DeviceOrientation) before using it in production.
-A few takeaways when using device orientation event:
+Important considerations when using device orientation:

-- always use secure origins (such as `https`)
+- Always use secure origins (such as `https`)
-- it doesn't work in all browsers when using it in cross-origin `<iframe>` element
+- It may not work in all browsers when used within a cross-origin `<iframe>` element

 <details>
-<summary>Using device orientation on iOS 13+</summary>
+<summary>Device Orientation on iOS 13+</summary>

-Apple decided turning device motion and orientation off by default since iOS 12.2.
+Apple disabled device motion and orientation by default starting with iOS 12.2.
-With iOS 13+ permission API can be used to gain access to device orientation event.
+iOS 13+ provides a permission API to access device orientation events.

-When using gyroscope feature:
+When using the gyroscope feature:

 ```jsx
 <Tilt gyroscope={true}>